BSc (Hons) PhD

 Our work will potentially benefit families, clinicians and the NHS by reducing brain injuries, perinatal deaths and unnecessary interventions.

 I have developed my career in biomedical research, building on my expertise in signal processing, computing and mathematics, but specialising in intrapartum (in labour) fetal monitoring.
 I am now leading an ambitious programme to develop evidence-based diagnostics in this clinical field.
 I am uniquely positioned to achieve this by working with the world’s largest and most complete birth cohort of routine labour data (>59,000 deliveries).

 I obtained a BSc(Hons) in Applied Mathematics from the Technical University of Sofia (Bulgaria) and a PhD in Computer Science from Portsmouth University.
-I joined the Nuffield Department of Obstetrics and Gynaecology and the Institute of Biomedical Engineering at Oxford for a post-doctoral position in 2007.
+I joined the Nuffield Department of Women's & Reproductive Health and the Institute of Biomedical Engineering at Oxford for a post-doctoral position in 2007.
 In 2012, I founded the Oxford Centre for Fetal Monitoring Technologies, of which I am the Scientific Director.
 In 2016 I was awarded a NIHR Career Development Fellowship to grow my independent research group.